A review of BOTH FLESH AND NOT (David Foster Wallace)

 If there is no free will, there is no human responsibility, either.
 The second presupposes the first.
 Do you call a monster “evil”?
 A monster cannot be evil if it is not responsible for what it does.
 Do we call earthquakes “evil”?
 Do we call global warming “evil”?
 Natural phenomena are exempt from morality, as are non-human animals.
 We do not call natural phenomena “immoral”; we consider human beings “immoral” because we falsely assume the existence of a free will.
 We feel guilt / regret for our “immoral” actions / thoughts, not because we are free, but because we falsely believe ourselves to be free: [W]eil sich der Mensch für frei halt, nicht aber weil er frei ist, empfindet er Reue und Gewissensbisse [MAM 39].
 No one chooses to have Asperger syndrome or Borderline Personality Disorder.
 Why, then, should someone who is afflicted with Asperger syndrome or Borderline Personality Disorder be termed “evil”?
 No one chooses one’s genetic constitution.
 You are no more responsible for the emergence of your thoughts and your actions than you are responsible for your circulatory system or for the sensation of hunger.

-Those who would like to adumbrate Nietzsche’s “mature” thought should begin with Human, All-too-human (1878), not with Daybreak (1801).
+Those who would like to adumbrate Nietzsche’s “mature” thought should begin with Human, All-Too-Human (1878), not with Daybreak (1801).
 Nietzsche’s critique of morality makes no sense whatsoever without an understanding of his deeper critique of voluntarism (the doctrine of free will): Again, the ideas of Good and Evil only make sense on the assumption of the existence of free will.

 Anyone who dispenses with the idea of free will endorses a shift from a system of punishment to a system of deterrence (Abschreckung).
 A system of deterrence would restrain and contain criminals so that someone would not behave badly, not because someone has behaved badly.
 As Nietzsche reminds us, every human act is a concrescence of forces from the past: one’s parents, one’s teachers, one’s environment, one’s genetic constitution.
 It makes no sense, then, to believe that any individual is responsible for what he or she does.
 All human activity is motivated by physiology and the unconscious mind, not by Good or Evil.
-Everything is necessary, and it might even be possible to pre-calculate all human activity, through the mechanics of artificial intelligence, to steal a march on every advance: Alles ist notwendig, jede Bewegung mathematisch auszurechnen… Die Täuschung des Handelnden über sich, die Annahme des freien Willens, gehört mit hinein in diesen auszurechnenden Mechanismus [MAM: 106].
+Everything is necessary, and it might even be possible to precalculate all human activity, through the mechanics of artificial intelligence, to steal a march on every advance: Alles ist notwendig, jede Bewegung mathematisch auszurechnen… Die Täuschung des Handelnden über sich, die Annahme des freien Willens, gehört mit hinein in diesen auszurechnenden Mechanismus [MAM: 106].

 If you accept the cruelty of necessity (and is life not cruel, if we have no say in what we think and what we do?), the nobility of humanity falls away (the letter of nobility, the Adelsbrief) [MAM: 107].
 All human distinction is devalued, since it is predetermined—since it is necessary.
 Human beings would finally recognize themselves within nature, not outside of nature, as animals among other animals.
-I must cite this passage, which is not irrelevant to this context, and which belongs to the most powerful piece of writing I have ever read, alongside Macbeth’s soliloquy upon learning of his wife’s death: “The ant in the forest perhaps imagines just as strongly that it is the goal and purpose for the existence of the forest as we do, when we in our imagination tie the downfall of humanity almost involuntarily to the downfall of the Earth: Indeed, we are still modest if we stop there and do not arrange a general twilight of the world and of the gods (eine allgemeine Welt- and Götterdämmerung) for the funeral rites of the final human (zur Leichenfeier des letzten Menschen).
+I must cite this passage in English translation, one which is not irrelevant to this context and one which belongs to the most powerful writing I have ever read, alongside Macbeth’s soliloquy upon learning of his wife’s death: “The ant in the forest perhaps imagines just as strongly that it is the goal and purpose for the existence of the forest as we do, when we in our imagination tie the downfall of humanity almost involuntarily to the downfall of the Earth: Indeed, we are still modest if we stop there and do not arrange a general twilight of the world and of the gods (eine allgemeine Welt- and Götterdämmerung) for the funeral rites of the final human (zur Leichenfeier des letzten Menschen).
 The most dispassionate astronomer can oneself scarcely feel the lifeless Earth in any other way than as the gleaming and floating gravesite of humanity” [WS: 14].

 The demystification of the theory of free will has been re-presented by Sam Harris, who might seem like the Prophet of the Doctrine of Necessity.
 Those who have never read Nietzsche might believe that Dr. Harris is the first person to say these things, since Dr. Harris never credits Nietzsche’s theory of total human irresponsibility.
 If you visit Dr. Harris’s Web site, you will discover a few English translations of Nietzsche on his Recommended Reading List.
 We know that Dr. Harris’s first book (unpublished) was a novel in which Nietzsche is a character.
 We also know that Dr. Harris was a student of Philosophy at Stanford University.
 He would therefore not have been unaware of the Nietzschean resonances in his own text Free Will.
 Why, then, has Dr. Harris never publically acknowledged his indebtedness to Nietzschean determinism?